CITIC Pacific in $36.5 billion deal to buy parent's main business

-HONG KONG China's CITIC Pacific (0267.HK) has agreed to buy the main operating unit of its parent, state-backed CITIC Group, for $36.5 billion (21.7 billion pounds) in a stock and cash deal aimed at diversifying its metals and mining business.
+HONG KONG China's CITIC Pacific (0267.HK) has agreed to buy the main operating unit of its parent, state-backed CITIC Group, for $36.5 billion in a stock and cash deal aimed at diversifying its metals and mining business.

 The purchase will give a much-needed boost to CITIC Pacific's ailing finances after it miscalculated the huge cost of developing a mine in Western Australia.